Abdulla-4u/animated-landing-page/README.md

-# Responsive Landing Page 🚀
+# Animated Landing Page 🚀

-Responsive Landing Page is a personal project designed to enhance my skills in web development.
-This project features a modern, responsive design with smooth scrolling and engaging animations, providing an optimal user experience across different devices.
+This personal project showcases a modern, responsive design with smooth scrolling and dynamic animations.
+Built to refine my web development skills, it ensures an engaging user experience across all devices.

 ## Technologies Used 🌐